There will be a number of scholarship opportunities available to students joining the IFP in September 2021.

-Warwick Foundation Studies is pleased to announce that it will award up to £50,000 of academic scholarship to outstanding applicants who join the 2020-21 Warwick IFP programme.
+We are pleased to announce that Warwick Foundation Studies will be offering a number of academic scholarships to outstanding applicants who join the 2021-22 Warwick IFP programme.

-Our prestigious Director's Scholarships are reserved for outstanding students who demonstrate exemplary prior academic achievements and commitment to their future studies and degree.
+Our prestigious Director's Scholarship is reserved for an outstanding student who can demonstrate exemplary prior academic achievements and commitment to their future studies and degree.

-How many scholarships are there: A maximum of two (2) Director's Scholarships can be issued each year
+How many scholarships are there: A maximum of one (1) Director's Scholarship is available this year

-How much is it worth: Each Director's Scholarship is worth £5,000 from your Tuition Fee
+How much is it worth: £5,000 from your Warwick IFP Tuition Fee

-Our Science Scholarships are available for students applying for the following courses:
+Our IFP Subject Scholarships are available for students applying for the following courses:

 - Computer Science [D-FP18]